oper8r Docs

 Back to overview

-API access is intended for customer-approved use cases.
-Do not use API keys to bypass user permissions, write unreviewed private data into shared graphs, or move sensitive provider credentials into agent context.
+API access should follow the same permissions and review standards you use inside oper8r.
+Do not use API keys to bypass user permissions, move sensitive provider credentials into prompts, or generate unsupported claims.

 Access Model